alexdesign001/Library/README.md

-# The Open Source for User Experience (UX) Readings
+# The Open Source Libr User Experience (UX) Readings
-This is a curated list of readings about UX by UXE Lab
+Library is a curated list of readings consisting of topics such as design and technology

+# UX
-## User Experience Design (UXD)
+User Experience Design (UXD)

 | Title |
 | --- |
 | [Introduction to User Experience](https://medium.com/beakerandflint/an-introduction-user-experience-design-2a7f8167bf03) | Basic |